wells5609/Quandl-PHP/README.md

 On August 5, 2013, the price of AAPL at close was 469.45.
 [View AAPL on Quandl.com](http://www.quandl.com/WIKI/AAPL)

-Or, to get all the returned data:
+Get all the returned data:
 ```php
 $data = $aapl->get('data');
 ```